tethix-ethos/ethos-jekyll/_seeds/tethix-codesign-principles.md

 ## Harness human diversity

 We do whatever, whenever we can to harness the diversity within and outside our community.
 Acknowledging our unique differences and strengths.
-Recognising the powerful insights that come from people that a lived experience different to our own.
+Recognising the powerful insights that come from people with a lived experience different to our own.
 Cross pollinating to inform the best approaches that can help us achieve our purpose.